evanroman/orchestrateblogpost/post.md

 Why Normalize
 ---

 Keeping data separate does make the data more organized and easier to work with.
-If the two type of data will not be simultaneously queried, then keeping them in the same collection does not offer any performance benefit.
+If the two types of data will not be simultaneously queried, then keeping them in the same collection does not offer any performance benefit.

 If you are migrating from a relational database like MySQL or Postgres, figure out how you will be querying your data without `JOIN` operations.
 You need to know what ways your application will query your data, and if keeping 1:n table/collection relations with shared keys makes sense for how your app will query your data in the abscence of `JOIN` operations.
 With queries planned in advance, almost all relational data can fit into and be used efficiently by the scalable and accessible Orchestrate.